followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxPivotGridFieldChooser/1 Configuration/onContextMenuPreparing.md

 The [configuration](/api-reference/30%20Data%20Layer/PivotGridDataSource/1%20Configuration/fields '/Documentation/ApiReference/Data_Layer/PivotGridDataSource/Configuration/fields/') of the field on which the context menu is invoked.

 ##### field(e.items): Array<Object>
 Items to be displayed in the context menu.
-Their structure is described in the [Default Item Template](/api-reference/10%20UI%20Widgets/dxContextMenu/5%20Default%20Item%20Template '/Documentation/ApiReference/UI_Widgets/dxContextMenu/Default_Item_Template/') section.
+Their structure is described in the [items](/api-reference/10%20UI%20Widgets/dxContextMenu/1%20Configuration/items '/Documentation/ApiReference/UI_Widgets/dxContextMenu/Configuration/items/') option description.

 ##### field(e.jQueryEvent).deprecated
 Use 'event' instead.